samscibelli/samscibelli.github.io/_pages/observing.md

 author_profile: true
 ---

 I have had 38 proposals accepted as PI (including 1 largm program, GLUCOSE, with the GBT) and have observed over 2,000 hours!
-(See my CV for a full list)
+(See my [CV](http://samscibelli.github.io/files/Sam_Scibelli_CV.pdf) for a full list of proposals)

 [**GBT Observations**](https://greenbankobservatory.org/science/gbt-surveys/)